Can a goodwill letter get late payments removed from your credit report?

 - Reassure the creditor that the late payment was a one-time occurrence and not typical of your financial behavior.
 Explain any steps you’ve taken to prevent future issues.

-- Clearly state what you’re asking for, whether it’s the removal of the negative item from your credit report, a late fee waiver or another form of leniency.
+- Clearly state your request, whether it’s removing the negative item from your credit report, a late fee waiver or another form of leniency.

 - Thank them for their time and express hope for a positive resolution.